agatticelli/form3-client-go/README.md

 # Contributing

-In order to run all the available tests, unit and integration, you need to be in the root path and start all the services with
+In order to run all available tests, unit and integration, you need to be in the root path and start all the services with

 ```bash
 docker compose up -d